-Students are responsible to pay all mandatory fees.
-All fees are due 10 days after enrollment; however, after classes have begun, all fees become due immediately.
-Students who do not drop classes, owe enrollment fees.
-The College will refund enrollment fees only when a drop is processed within the first two weeks of class.
-Administrative drops may result in the withholding of services (transcripts, enrollment, etc.) until fees for the dropped classes are paid.
+Students are responsible for paying all mandatory fees.
+All fees are due at registration.
+Students who do not pay for their classes may not be dropped, and will still owe enrollment fees.
+The college will waive or refund enrollment fees only when a drop is processed within the first two weeks of a class.
+Failure to make payments of any amounts owed to the College when they become due is considered sufficient cause to withhold future enrollment, grades, transcripts, diplomas, certificates, and/or degrees.
 Unpaid fees are subject to collection penalties.